TomDillane/in-tune-studio/README.md

 + Log out option will only be available to signed in users.
 + Site owner will be able to add, update and delete products.

+## Credits

+Photo by RODNAE Productions from Pexels for Home page.